For more in-depth information on finances and fees, please consult our study abroad handbook.

 Financing Study Abroad 101 Sessions

-One of the best ways to learn more about cost and funding for study abroad is to attend a Financing Study Abroad 101 Info-session.
-Sessions are held regularly from September through October and January through March every year.
-They are co-led by the Center for International Education (CIE) Study Abroad Office Financial Specialist, Ali Swenson, and Gayla Jenkins who works as a Senior Administrative Program Specialist in the Financial Aid Office.
-They will show and discuss examples of study abroad budgets and explain the costs and ways which you can use your financial aid to study abroad, In addition they will also provide guidance on obtaining potential scholarships and funding from other resources.
-Information on dates, times and locations of these and many other sessions can be found on our Study Abroad events page.
+One of the best ways to learn more about cost and funding for study abroad is to attend a Financing Study Abroad 101 info session.
+Sessions are held once per month, and twice per week in September and February.
+They are co-led by the Center for International Education (CIE) and the Student Financial Services Center.
+They will show and discuss examples of study abroad budgets and explain the costs and ways in which you can use your financial aid to study abroad.
+In addition, they will also provide guidance on obtaining potential scholarships and funding from other sources.
+Information on dates, times and locations of these and many other sessions can be found on our CIE events page.